ASteinheiser/amoeba-interpreter/README.md

 />

 ## Backburner Features
+- [ ] allow repl to take a file as arg
 - [ ] don't allow tokens to have spaces in between them
 - [ ] add <= and >= operators
 - [ ] enhance error messages with line number and file name